Five Architectural Elements That Come Before Interior Design

 Architectural elements and design principles are those areas that support the planning and philosophy of architectural design.
 These architectural elements will help you to have a more comfortable and functional home that supports your individual lifestyle.
 So what are these elements?

 When I was in high school, I studied technical drawing for two years with a view to being an architect.
-I have computer designed over 300 houses, and love architecture, however interior design was always my true passion.
+I have computer designed over 300 houses, and love architecture and architectural elements, however interior design was always my true passion.

-Even now, Plush Design Interiors designs home additions and renovations through our sister business, Plush Design Renovations.
+Even now, Plush Design Interiors designs home additions and renovations in conjunction with our sister business, Plush Design Renovations.
 However, architectural elements are of great interest and do affect my work as an Interior Designer.

 1. Architectural Elements Begin With The Space